endikatapia/endikatapia.github.io/index.md

 ### Education

-- **2021**: BSc in Degree in Computer Engineering of Management and Information Systems.
+- **2021**: BSc in Computer Engineering of Management and Information Systems.
 University of the Basque Country, Bilbao (Spain).
 Thesis: _Digital twin prototype for real-time anomaly detection on machine tools_, advised by [Unai Lopez-Novoa](https://github.com/ulopeznovoa).

 ### Contact and Social Media